tcgoetz/GarminDB/README.md

 * The scripts were developed on OSX.
 Information or patches that on using these scripts on other platforms are welcome.
 * Running the scripts on Linux should require little or no changes.
 * I'm not sure what it wouldtake to run these scripts on Windows.
+* Scraping data from Garmin Connect currently requires Firefox, but can also be done with Chrome.
+Additional coding required.